 World Vision International is an Evangelical Christian humanitarian aid, development, and advocacy organization.
 It prefers to present itself as interdenominational and also employs staff from non-evangelical Christian denominations.
 It was founded in 1950 by Robert Pierce as a service organization to meet the emergency needs of missionaries.
 In 1975 development work was added to World Vision’s objectives.
 It is active in nearly 100 countries with a total revenue including grants, product and foreign donations of more than $2 billion (2017).https://en.wikipedia.org/wiki/World_Vision_International

-Our top pick for their long record of helping children globally.
+Save the Children is excellent for their long record of helping children in poverty globally.

 This is one of the pioneering groups in children’s educational and nutrition programs around the world.
 They have an excellent reputation for transparency and showing results.
 They were one of the first global charities that used the “sponsor a child” format for fundraising.

 Save the Children invests in childhood – every day, in times of crisis and for our future.
 In the United States and around the world, we are dedicated to ensuring every child has the best chance for success.
 Our pioneering programs give children a healthy start, the opportunity to learn and protection from harm.
 Our advocacy efforts provide a voice for children who cannot speak for themselves.
 As the leading expert on children, we inspire and achieve lasting impact for millions of the world’s most vulnerable girls and boys.
 By transforming children’s lives now, we change the course of their future and ours.About Save the Children’s Sponsor Impact